cyclosproject/cyclos4-ui/README.md

 There are basically 2 areas where the layout can be customized: modifying the style (CSS) and modifying the configuration.

+### Change the application logo

+The application logo is served from `src/images/logo.png`.
+Feel free to replace this file with the one that fits your project.

 ### Customizing the theme (style)

 Users have the option to use a light or a dark theme.
 This can be changed in the settings menu.